 If you find yourself with this worry, it's okay to see a doctor.
 But make sure you're drinking water, examining yourself in a mirror, and talking to your friends about the likelihood of injury.

 Drinking alcoholic beverages, as well as vomiting caused by nausea, can result in dehydration.
-Normally when you are dehydrated, your body usually produces an “anti-diuretic” hormone that causes you to stop urinating as much in order to retain as much water as possible.
+Typically when you are dehydrated, your body usually produces an “anti-diuretic” hormone that causes you to stop urinating as much to retain as much water as possible.
 Alcohol decreases the amount of anti-diuretic hormone in your body, meaning that you urinate more frequently, which rapidly reduces the amount of water in your body.

 The symptoms of dehydration can include headaches, decreased blood pressure, and dizziness or fainting.
 Not knowing why you are dizzy can be a scary experience and lead you to suspect that something has gone wrong with your brain.
 Fainting can also be highly disorienting and alarming if you don’t realize why it is happening.
 If this occurs: